joemoose/psiops/docs/playing.md

 #### Exploit

-Spend **3 momentum** to improve the outcome of a *succesful* result on an *action roll*, whether *partial*, *complete*, or *critical*.
-Essentially, you’re turning a partial or complete success into a critical success.
-If the action was already a critical success, the result could be legendary.
+Spend **3 momentum** to improve the outcome of any tier of a successful *action roll*.
+Essentially, you’re turning *success* or *partial success* into *critical success*.
+If the action was already a *critical success*, the result could be *legendary*.

 !!! note

-	If the success was partial, you’ll still take a *complication* in addition to the improved outcome.
+	If the result is a *partial success*, you’ll still incur its associated *complication* in addition to the improved outcome.

 #### Surge